zogzog/cubicweb/doc/book/en/development/devweb/internationalization.rst

   need to use this command.

-* `i18ncube` updates the translation catalogs of *one particular component* (or of all components).
+* `i18ncube` updates the translation catalogs of *one particular cube* (or of all cubes).
 After this command is executed you must update the translation files *.po* in the "i18n" directory of your template.
 This command will of course not remove existing translations still in use.

-* `i18ninstance` recompile the translation catalogs of *one particular instance* (or of all instances) after the translation catalogs of its components have been updated.
+* `i18ninstance` recompile the translation catalogs of *one particular instance* (or of all instances) after the translation catalogs of its cubes have been updated.
 This command is automatically called every time you create or update your instance.
-The compiled catalogs (*.mo*) are stored in the i18n/<lang>/LC_MESSAGES of application where `lang` is the language identifier ('en' or 'fr' for exemple).
+The compiled catalogs (*.mo*) are stored in the i18n/<lang>/LC_MESSAGES of instance where `lang` is the language identifier ('en' or 'fr' for exemple).

 Example
 ```````
-You have added and/or modified some translation strings in your application
+You have added and/or modified some translation strings in your cube
-(after creating a new view or modifying the application's schema for exemple).
+(after creating a new view or modifying the cube's schema for exemple).
 To update the translation catalogs you need to do:

-1. `cubicweb-ctl i18ncube <component>`
+1. `cubicweb-ctl i18ncube <cube>`
-2. Edit the <component>/xxx.po  files and add missing translations (empty `msgstr`)
+2. Edit the <cube>/i18n/xxx.po  files and add missing translations (empty `msgstr`)
 3. `hg ci -m "updated i18n catalogs"`
-4. `cubicweb-ctl i18ninstance <myapplication>`
+4. `cubicweb-ctl i18ninstance <myinstance>`